Coordinator and E-SAFETY lead - Mr T. Harraway

 The children are encouraged to communicate ideas and information in a variety of forms, where appropriate, using equipment and computer software to enhance their learning.

 We have a wide range of software and online materials that we use to support curricular activities, which we regularly review.
-We are committed to using up to date digital resources and are subscribers to online learning content such as Education City, Accelerated Reader as well as Mathletics which you can use at home.
+We are committed to using up to date digital resources and are subscribers to online learning content such as Education City, Accelerated Reader, Lexia, Time Tables Rock Stars as well as Mathletics which you can use at home.
 Your child should have login details in their home school diary.

 In the academic year 2019/20 we are enhancing HH Computing Curriculum by delivering inventive and inspiring units by Rising Stars 'SWITCHED ON' (from EYFS to Year 6).